-(sounds a bit like my love life – wink wink)
+(Sounds a bit like my love life – wink wink)

-When it comes to hanging light fixtures it’s not just about popping in a bulb and calling it a day – there are numbers you need to know.
+When it comes to hanging light fixtures, it’s not just about popping in a bulb and calling it a day – there are numbers you need to know.

-AND PLEASE REMEMBER, there are ALWAYS exceptions depending on the style of the room, the light fixture and the surface it’s hanging above!
+PLEASE REMEMBER, there are ALWAYS exceptions depending on the style of the room, the light fixture and the surface it’s hanging above!

 ‘Your light fixture should hang 30 – 36 inches from the top of your table if you have an 8-foot ceiling.
 For every foot of ceiling height beyond 8 feet, add 3-6 inches to the length of your chain/wire’.

-CIRCULAR OR OVAL DINING TABLE
+OVER A CIRCULAR OR OVAL DINING TABLE

-- 48 inches wide: Your light would be approx. 24 inches
+- 42-inch wide table: your light would be approx. 21-31 inches wide

-SQUARE OR RECTANGLE TABLE
+OVER A SQUARE OR RECTANGLE TABLE

-42-inch square table: Your light would be approx. 20 inches
+- 42-inch square table: your light would be approx. 20 inches